splunk/public-o11y-docs/logs/LOconnect-usecase.rst

         :width: 100%
         :alt: This screenshot shows the Log Observer page with events filtered down by the error message and grouped by a version of version 350.10.
 All of the logs that display are error logs.

 Aisha is pretty confident that they have isolated the problem to logs containing the error message: ``Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)`` in only the most recent version, v350.1.
-Now they want to test her hypothesis.
+Now they want to test their hypothesis.

 .. _test-hypothesis: